alemagio/fastify-stampo/README.md

 ```
 $ npm run dev
 ```

+By default it uses `node` to start your application, if you prefer using `fastify-cli` just edit [this](https://github.com/alemagio/fastify-stampo/blob/aaacd5f20d4304137f32924023943d7d0c257434/nodemon.json#L6) line replacing `dev:start` with `dev:start:fastify`.

 ### `build`
 It builds for production all files from the `./src` to the `./build` folder.
 It uses `tsc` directly and therefore checks types too.
 It also emits the source maps.